What is Sanfilippo Syndrome?

 One family's story

 This video is the story of Eliza O’Neill and her family.
 It’s a story similar to the one every Sanfilippo families experiences.
 Please take a moment to watch.

 What Causes Sanfilippo Syndrome?

 Children with Sanfilippo are born with a change in their DNA so their bodies are unable to breakdown heparan sulfate, a natural cellular waste.
 Instead, their bodies and particularly brains become clogged with toxic levels.

 What Are the Symptoms and Prognosis?

-The effects of Sanfilippo Syndrome start at birth, but don’t become noticeable until 2-6 years old.
-As the toxins build up because of Sanfilippo Syndrome, the cellular damage progresses.
-Relentless and devastating, Sanfilippo Syndrome has 100% mortality rate, with children typically passing away in their early teens.
+The effects of Sanfilippo start at birth, but don’t become noticeable until 2-6 years old.
+As the toxins build up because of Sanfilippo, the cellular damage progresses.
+Relentless and devastating, Sanfilippo has 100% mortality rate, with children typically passing away in their early teens.

 How Is Sanfilippo Diagnosed?

 It often takes years to receive a correct diagnosis of Sanfilippo Syndrome.
 Due to its rarity and lack of physician awareness, a child’s symptoms are often classified as developmental delay and/or Autism until a thorough medical workup is done to identify the underlying cause.